nachojeda/genAI/README.md

 - [More to be added] ➕

 ## Getting Started 🚶‍♂️
 To explore these use cases, simply navigate through the repository.
-Each folder is dedicated to a specific application of Generative AI and contains relevant materials such as code, datasets, and documentation.
+Each notebook is dedicated to a specific application of Generative AI and explained code step by step.
+To make use of all the functions and tools, install via **pip** the [requirements.txt](https://github.com/nachojeda/genAI/blob/main/requirements.txt) file to get all the needed packages.

 ## Contributing 👐
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.